Stellacore/peridetic/README.md

 	* https://www.osgeo.org/projects/proj/

-	* By comparison requires installing a large software package/dependency and database files.
+	* By comparison with Peridetic, requires installing a large software package/dependency and database files.

 After creating the Peridetic code, a previously existing similarly capable and lightweight package was discovered that was missed during initial searches